khardikk/hady68/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Javascript
+- 🔭 I’m currently working on React
 - 🌱 I’m currently learning node.js
 - 👯 I’m looking to collaborate on community events, javascript projects
 - 🤔 I’m looking for help with open source